Fort Riley: Vietnam

 Increased guerrilla insurgency in South Vietnam during the mid-1960s, led to the deployment of the 1st Infantry Division to Southeast Asia.
-The leading element, the 1st Battalion, 18th Infantry, left in July 1965 with the Division Headquarters arriving in South Vietnam in September.
-During this same year, a provisional basic combat training brigade was organized at Fort Riley and in February 1966, the 9th Infantry Division was reactivated and followed the 1st Infantry Division into combat.
+The leading element, the 1st Battalion, 18th Infantry, left in July 1965, with the Division Headquarters arriving in South Vietnam in September.
+During this same year, a provisional basic combat training brigade was organized at Fort Riley, and in February 1966, the 9th Infantry Division was reactivated and followed the 1st Infantry Division into combat.

 Fort Riley's use as a divisional post was maintained with the arrival of the 24th Infantry Division.
 The division remained in Germany until September 1968, when it redeployed two brigades to Fort Riley as part of the REFORGER (Return of Forces to Germany) program.
 One brigade was maintained in Germany.
 Following nearly five years of combat in Vietnam, the 1st Infantry Division returned to Fort Riley in April 1970 and assumed the NATO commitment.
 The division's 3rd Brigade was stationed in West Germany.
 During the 1970s and the 1980s, 1st Infantry Division soldiers were periodically deployed on REFORGER exercises.

 Reserve Officer Training Corps summer camps were also held at the fort, which permitted troops to demonstrate and teach their skills to aspiring second lieutenants.
-The fort also hosted the model U. S. Army Correctional Brigade, housed in Camp Funston, and the 3rd ROTC Region Headquarters until their inactivation in 1992.
+The fort also hosted the model U.S. Army Correctional Brigade, housed in Camp Funston, and the 3rd ROTC Region Headquarters until their inactivation in 1992.

 The Gulf War

 In August 1990, Iraq invaded its neighbor, Kuwait.
 The resulting international outcry led to the largest U.S. troop build-up and deployment overseas since the Vietnam War.
 In the fall of that year, Fort Riley was notified to begin mobilization of troops and equipment for deployment to the Persian Gulf.
 Between November 1990 and January 1991, soldiers and equipment were deployed overseas.

-In addition to the 1st Infantry Division, 27 non-divisional units were deployed and twenty-four reserve components were mobilized.
+In addition to the 1st Infantry Division, 27 non-divisional units were deployed, and twenty-four reserve components were mobilized.
 This amounted to 15,180 soldiers being sent overseas via 115 aircraft.
-Over 2,000 rail cars transported 3,000 short tons of equipment which were then shipped to theater on 18 vessels.
+Over 2,000 rail cars transported 3,000 short tons of equipment, which were then shipped to theater on 18 vessels.

-Once in theater, the soldiers and equipment were readied for combat.
+Once in theater, the soldiers and equipment were prepared for combat.
 This commenced in late February 1991, and over the course of the "hundred hours" combat of Operation Desert Storm, these soldiers carried out their orders and executed their missions that resulted in the crushing of Saddam Hussein's Republican Guards.
 Later that spring, the soldiers returned to Fort Riley.